-There are significant levels of staff knowledge and awareness of the existence of the policy and the correct reporting lines for reporting fraud suspicions.
+There are significant levels of staff knowledge and awareness of the existence of the policy and the correct channels for reporting suspicions of fraud.
 Levels of awareness are routinely measured and any resulting corrective or preventative action is implemented and evaluated.

-- The NHSCFA document 'Template Local Counter Fraud and Corruption Policy' - Links to the NHSCFA's online fraud reporting tool https://cfa.nhs.uk/reportfraud - The NHSCFA strategy document 'Leading the fight against NHS Fraud -Organisational Strategy 2017-2020' - The organisation's counter fraud, bribery and corruption policy - Relevant meeting minutes, action points and records of their execution - Materials and supporting evidence to show that the policy has been communicated across the organisation - Evaluation measures such as staff surveys or sample checks - Evidence of the review of the policy and subsequent amendments to it where appropriate
+- NHSCFA document 'Template Local Counter Fraud and Corruption Policy' - NHSCFA strategy document 'Leading the fight against NHS fraud- organisational strategy 2017-2020' - Links to NHSCFA online fraud reporting tool https://cfa.nhs.uk/reportfraud - NHSCFA strategy document 'Leading the fight against NHS fraud- organisational strategy 2017-2020' - The organisation's counter fraud, bribery and corruption policy - Relevant meeting minutes, action points and records of their execution - Materials and supporting evidence to show that the policy has been communicated across the organisation - Evaluation measures such as staff surveys or sample checks of a significant size - Evidence of the review of the policy and subsequent amendments to it where appropriate

-The organisation liaises proactively with other organisations and agencies (including local police, local authorities, regulatory and professional bodies) to assist in countering fraud, bribery and corruption.
-All liaison complies with relevant legislation, such as the Data Protection Act 1998 - General Data Protection Regulation (GDPR), and with relevant organisational policies.
+The organisation liaises with other organisations and agencies (including local police, the Home Office, local authorities, regulatory and professional bodies) to assist in countering fraud, bribery and corruption.
+All liaison complies with relevant legislation, such as the Data Protection Act 1998 / General Data Protection Regulation (GDPR), and with relevant organisational policies.
 The organisation can demonstrate improved investigative and operational effectiveness as a result of the liaison.

-Proactive liaison with other organisations and agencies enables the organisation to obtain advice, support and assistance to prevent, deter and detect fraud, bribery and corruption.
+Liaison with other organisations and agencies enables the organisation to obtain advice, support and assistance to prevent, deter and detect fraud, bribery and corruption.
 Liaison also permits the appropriate exchange of information and intelligence to protect public funds.